rust-lang/rfcs/text/0000-mergeable-rustdoc-cross-crate-info.md

 If this flag is provided, rustdoc will expect `<path>/<crate name>/crate-info.json` to contain the parts for `<crate name>`.
 It will append these parts to the ones it will render in the doc root (`--out-dir`).
 This info is not written to `crate-info.json`, as `crate-info.json` only holds the CCI parts for the current crate.

 This flag is similar to `--extern-html-root-url` in that it only applies to externally documented crates.
 The flag `--extern-html-root-url` controls hyperlink generation.
 The hyperlink provided in `--extern-html-root-url` never accessed by rustdoc, and represents the final destination of the documentation.
 The new flag `--include-info-json` tells rustdoc where to search for the `crate-info.json` directory at documentation-time.
-It must not be a hyperlink.
+It must not be a URL.

 In the Guide-level explanation, for example, crate `i` needs to identify the location of `s`'s parts.
 Since they could be located in an arbitrary directory, `i` must be instructed on where to fetch them.
 In this example, `s`'s parts happen to be in `./s/target/doc.parts/s`, so rustdoc is called with `--include-info-json s=s/target/doc.parts`.